Sendrato Australia Pty Ltd (ABN 98 605 555 833)

 (h) Any dispute that relates to an End User's use of a UID, card, wristband, or App, including access to an Event or a dispute over payment, must be directed to the Organiser in the first instance.

-(i) The End User may be required by an Organiser to use a UID, card, wristband, or App to access an Event and make or receive payments while at an Event.
+(i) The End User may be required by an Organiser to use a UID, card, wristband, or App to access an Event and make payments to participating Vendors while at an Event.

-(j) The Company may suspend or revoke an End User's access to any or all features of a UID, card, wristband, or App if the End User breaches this Agreement or this Agreement is otherwise terminated.
+(j) The Company may suspend or revoke an End User's access to any or all features of a UID, card, wristband, or App if the End User breaches this Agreement, the Company reasonably suspects fraud, unauthorised use or unlawful conduct, a security risk exists, or the Company is required to do so by law.

-(k) The Company is not responsible to an End User for any loss caused by a suspension or revocation of access, including the ability to access an Event or process a transaction.
+(k) The Company is not responsible to an End User for any loss caused by a suspension or revocation of access, including the ability to access an Event or process a transaction, where the suspension or revocation was exercised in accordance with this Agreement.

 (l) Minors (persons under 18) must not use a UID, card, wristband, or App without the consent of their parent or legal guardian.